-Understanding where and why this is happening is crucial to save these species, before it’s too late.
+Understanding where and why this is happening is crucial to saving these species before it’s too late.

-The largest mammals are at greatest risk of extinction
+The largest mammals are at the greatest risk of extinction

 Favouritism towards these large mammal species might be seen as leading with the heart.
 If we were to take a rational approach to conservation, would we prioritize differently?